Book

 Whilst I like every chapter in the book, I must admit that I learnt a lot of very interesting concepts during the research and interviews for this topic.
 It is one of those concepts where you can see that if we can live in harmony with nature, balancing between the trees, the bees, and the beans…we can sustainably live almost infinitively on this planet because of the amazing regenerative nature of our ecosystem.

-Without spoiling the story entirely, I used the story of Kai Tak to explore what Integrated Thinking means from a different lens.
+The epic failure that followed was a result of forcing profit-only governance into a business that succeeded because of community support and social impact.
+Without spoiling the story entirely, I used the story of B Lab’s origin to explore what Integrated Thinking means from a different lens.

 The Know-it-all Consumer